-Zeigler, Part XIII WARNING: this post contains actual crime scene photographs.
-They are very graphic.
+Zeigler, Part XIII WARNING: this post contains crime scene photography.
+They are graphic.
 The photographs are not included to sensationalize the case.
 They are included because they tell a story.
 If you scroll down and continue to read, you will view them at your own risk.

 ________________________________________________________________

-Zeigler’s first trial attorney Ralph “Terry” Hadley III had suggested that the motive for these murders was not robbery or insurance money as the prosecution stated.
+Zeigler’s first trial attorney Ralph “Terry” Hadley III had suggested that the motive for these murders was not robbery or insurance money as the prosecution had suggested.
 According to Hadley, the motive was retribution.
-Zeigler had been compiling information on organized loan sharking in West Orange County’s migrant labor camps and he had made enemies.
+Zeigler had been compiling information on organized loan sharking in West Orange County’s migrant labor camps.
+He had made enemies.

-Zeigler, a conservative Republican, was also active in black voter registration.
-In 1974, he had led a successful drive to unseat longtime town mayor and his next door neighbor, George Barley.
+Zeigler, a conservative Republican, was active in black voter registration.
+In 1974, he led a successful drive to unseat longtime town mayor and next door neighbor, George Barley.
 Barley lost by just 5 votes, which many attributed to Zeigler’s activism.

 In this part in the Zeigler Series, I will try to explain why the prosecution’s version of what happened that night is wrong.
 And, if the prosecution had read the crime scene correctly, they would have understood immediately that Zeigler told the truth and that Hadley was right.

-Allow me to explain: if we believe the prosecution, then we have one man who murdered four innocent people, and to avoid getting caught he shot himself in the abdomen avoiding all major organs.
+If we believe the prosecution, then one man is responsible for murdering four innocent people.
+To avoid getting caught, he shot himself in the abdomen avoiding all major organs.

-One big problem is that the four dead bodies had been treated differently.
-Three people were shot by a killer who did not care whether they left traces behind, whereas around one dead body someone cleaned up.
+The first big problem with this theory is that the four dead bodies had all been treated differently.
+Three people were shot by a killer who did not care if they left traces whereas around one dead body someone cleaned up.
 If one person was responsible for all four killings, why would that person bother to clean up around one dead body but not around the others?
-This theory does not make sense.
-But there is an alternative explanation.
-Keep reading.
+This does not make sense.
+There is an alternative explanation for these facts, keep reading.

 The second problem is the “dead body position” theory that the prosecution used to suggest Zeigler’s guilt.
 The prosecution’s theory was that Eunice’s body remained undisturbed after she was shot.
-Furthermore, the position of her left hand in her left coat pocket was the sole basis for the prosecution’s theory that she had been killed instantly by a single surprise shot while she stood in the kitchen doorway.
+The position of her left hand in her left coat pocket was the sole basis for that theory.
+She had been killed instantly by a single surprise shot while she stood in the kitchen doorway.

 Let’s consider her body on the crime scene sketch from the Book “Fatal Flaw” by Phillip Finch: